 It’s simpler than you think

 When you stash your cash into a savings account, money market account, Certificate of Deposit (CD) or Individual Retirement Account (IRA), your financial institution pays you interest at regular intervals (annually, semi-annually or quarterly) on the amount you have deposited during that interval.
 As time goes by, the interest you earn on your deposits begins to grow substantially because you’ll start earning interest on your interest, year-over-year.
-This seemingly magical growth isn’t supernatural, it’s simply compound interest.

 It truly rewards those who practice extreme patience